Scheduling your Instagram posts in advance is one of the most effective ways to save time and post consistently.

 It leaves more room for strategic brainstorms, content creation, and other business needs.

-Plus, you won’t be rushing to whip up a post in real-time, and can plan ahead instead.
+Plus, you won’t be rushing to whip up a post in real-time (unless there's a relevant trend or news you want to jump on), and can plan ahead instead.

 Benefit #2: Be Consistent

-Ask any social media manager or creator, and they’ll say one key reason for their success is having a consistent posting cadence.
+Ask any social media manager or creator, and they’ll say one key reason for their success is having a consistent posting cadence on Instagram.

-While it doesn’t have to be every day (we know that’s not always realistic!), it’s important to post content throughout the week that your audience can engage with.
+While it doesn’t have to be every single day, it’s important to post content throughout the week so that your audience can engage.

 Benefit #3: Write Stronger Captions